wintercms/meta/release-notes/build-466.md

 - Fixed issue where Excel wouldn't properly detect the encoding of CSV files exported using the `useList` option
 - Changed optional .htaccess line forcing HTTPS to default to returning a 301 response instead of 302.
 - Asset files uploaded in the CMS will now take their default permissions from the value set in the configuration.
+- Repeaters will now trigger `change.oc.formwidget` when adding or removing items.

 ## Security Improvements
 -